denizturkcapar/Quantifying-Uncertainty-Aggregate-Queries/README.md

   - The `one_to_n_advanced.py` file contains tests that evaluate the efficiency of the `1-n` matching for the large dataset example `DBLP-ACM` dataset.

+# Tasks after Meeting 05.15.2020
+## Investigate the Transitive Closure Problem for 1 Table.

+### The source file for the work is aggrafated in `src/transitive_closure.py` and the tests are aggragated in `tests/transitive_basic.py` and `tests/transitive_advanced.py`.
+The latter file is still in the works with the hope of finishing it once the problem is solved using the small scale data that covers all the edge cases.

+# Transitive Closure Problem in 1 Table

+## Problem Statement: Assume that we have many of the same entities in different representations in the same column of the table.
+We want to find a way to indicate that they are the same entities by mapping them.

+For example, assume the following table:

+Table A  |
+_________|

+Countries|
+_________|

+USA

+US

+CHINA

+CHNA

+CANADA

+The matching outcome we want is the following:

+Table A       (Duplicated Table A)

+USA ---------- US

+US  ---------  USA

+CHINA ------- CHNA

+CHNA -------- CHINA

+CANADA ---X-- CANADA